Indigenous entrepreneur uses Mrs. Canada platform to champion financial empowerment

 “I want Indigenous women and youth to know that you can be a successful business owner, build generational wealth, and blaze a trail on stage in the pageant world,” she said.

-Her leadership and community impact have earned her several recognitions, including the Esquao Award for Leadership in Social Development, Simon Fraser University’s Community Impact Award, and two Women of Purpose Awards recognizing her support of Indigenous entrepreneurs and business leadership.
+Her leadership and community impact have earned her numerous recognitions, including the Esquao Award for Leadership in Social Development, Simon Fraser University’s Community Impact Award, and two Women of Purpose Awards honouring her support for Indigenous entrepreneurs and business leadership.

-She has also appeared in interviews with the IndigiConnect Podcast and campaigns with Alberta Women Entrepreneurs highlighting Indigenous entrepreneurship and leadership.
+She has also shared her story through the IndigiConnect Podcast and campaigns with Alberta Women Entrepreneurs highlighting Indigenous innovation and leadership.

 “Our communities deserve to see themselves thriving in every space,” she said.